-Risk No 1 Local Plan A1 itogiotoi ana /totion i iano Vulnerability Trigger Consequence Risk Owner On-going changes to Planning system increase importance of having up to date Local Plan, in particular, Central Government's announcement that Local Authorities must complete by 2017 or face sanctions Failure to make timely decisions and adhere to Local Development Scheme Project Plan.
+Risk No 1 Local Plan A1 - Vulnerability Trigger Consequence Risk Owner On-going changes to Planning system increase importance of having up to date Local Plan, in particular, Central Government's announcement that Local Authorities must complete by 2017 or face sanctions Failure to make timely decisions and adhere to Local Development Scheme Project Plan.
 Reduced ability to manage development in line with local priorities and provide strategic direction.
 Possible Government intervention through designation as a failing authority, loss of control over the local plan process and loss of new homes bonus.
 Derek Macnab Changes in government planning policy require new Local Plan to take approaches significantly different from predecessors e.g. Duty to Cooperate, release Green Belt.
 Failure of Council to approve a draft plan in line with National Planning Policy Framework.
 Plan not "sound", leading to further delay, wasted resources, and vulnerability to planning appeal decisions.
 Difficulties in implementing "Duty to Co-operate" may make it difficult or impossible to achieve "sound" Local Plan in timely fashion Inability to agree, particularly on amount and distribution of objectively assessed development needs.
 As above Particular vulnerability to delay in approvals from Highways England on strategic modelling delay ability to understand impacts of delivering to objectively assessed need levels.
 Failure to make timely decisions on Preferred Approach plan due to lack of required information As above Protracted process of achieving local highway modelling As above As above Failure to make timely progress increases likelihood of "planning by appeal" Failure to adhere to Local Development Scheme leads to developers making significant planning applications in advance of new Plan.
 Significant diversion of professional resources to appeals.
 Risk of costs awards against Council.
 Planning policy recruitment and retention issues.
 Not considering alternative options of delivering work i.e outsourcing.
-S106/CIL arrangements.
-Planning policy recruitment and retention issues.
-Not considering alternative options of delivering work i.e outsourcing Delays in achieving timetable, loss of New Home Bonus revenue.
+Inability to fill vacancies.
+Delays in achieving timetable.

 Risk No 1 Local Plan - Action Plan Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Project management approach in place including regular updates, resource planning.
 Project plan needs to incorporate more time for political engagement at key decision points.
 Agree mechanisms and timing with lead members, incorporate in revised project plan Derek Macnab Future adherence to project plan.
 MB review 6 weekly None - process ongoing.
-Local Development Scheme revised July 2016.
-Local Development Scheme adopted by Cabinet 21 July 2016.
+Local Development Scheme revised March 2017.
+Local Development Scheme adopted by Cabinet 9 March 2017.
 Review progress against key milestones.
 Derek Macnab Local Development Scheme remains robust As necessary Workshops for EFDC and Town/Parish councillors on key issues to enhance awareness and understanding of new government requirements.
 Workshops popular and helpful.
 Supplement workshops with other forms of briefing to EFDC members as agreed with leading members.
 Derek Macnab Timely decision making in line with project plan.
 As necessary Engagement with other key stakeholders e.g. ad hoc meetings with Town/Parish councils, Resident Associations and website, making positive use of external PR firm.
-Utilising existing mechanisms including Local Council Liaison Committee and Forester.
+Utilising existing mechanisms including Local Council Liaison Committee.
 Intensive engagement takes place in lead up to formal consultations.
 Ongoing discussions being had around Neighbourhood Plans.
 Assess responses to consultation.
 Derek Macnab Stakeholders feel well informed about process and decisions.
 Informed responses to public consultation.
 As necessary